 Have A Working Smoke Alarm?
 You May Get Free Pizza

-To celebrate Fire Prevention Week from Sunday October 9 to Saturday October 15, 2016, Domino’s Pizza and the Courtenay Fire Department are partnering to reward Courtenay residents who have working smoke alarms in their homes with free pizza.
+To celebrate Fire Prevention Week (Sunday October 6 to Saturday October 12, 2019), Domino’s Pizza and the Courtenay Fire Department are again partnering to reward Courtenay residents who have working smoke alarms in their homes with free pizza.

 With the customer’s permission, fire fighters will arrive by fire truck and inspect household smoke alarms to make sure they are working.
 Those with functioning smoke alarms will get their pizza for free.
 Households chosen will be at random and as resources are available.

 If a home smoke alarm requires new batteries, the fire fighters will provide and replace the batteries.
 The Courtenay Fire Department may also arrange for a return visit to install a battery powered smoke alarm for residents who require and qualify for free installation.

 This is the fourth year the Courtenay Fire Department has partnered with Domino’s Pizza to reward customers with the potential for a free pizza during Fire Prevention Week.